 Receivables Turnover Ratio = Net Credit Sales / Average Accounts Receivable

-First, determine the average accounts receivable for the year:
+First, calculate average accounts receivable for the period:

 LEARN MORE: Financial Ratio Analysis: Definition, Steps, Best Practices

-By analyzing the receivables turnover ratio, businesses can identify areas where they can improve their cash flow and overall financial health.
+By analyzing the receivables turnover ratio with automation data, businesses can identify whether the real problem is customer behavior, internal process friction, or disconnected systems.
 Let’s dig into the practical uses of a Receivables Turnover Ratio in the next section.

 Optimize Invoicing Efficiency with InvoiceAction